jstelzer/zettelkasten/003-recursive-ethics.md

 Let’s break the evolution into a sequence:

 Level	Question	             Worldview
 1. Ethical Individualism	     “Is it just to create a life?”
 Enlightenment moral philosophy (Kant, Mill)
 2. Existential Confrontation     “Why am I here?”
 Camus, Kierkegaard, Sartre
 3. Antinatalist Realism	     “Was it wrong to be born?”
 Benatar, Schopenhauer
 4. Mystical Recursion	     “Am I being born again?”
 Vedanta, Neoplatonism, Psychedelic realism
 5. Ontological Non-Dualism	     “Was there ever separation to begin with?”
 Advaita, Mahayana, Process Philosophy

-You are standing at Level 4, peering into Level 5.
+We are standing at Level 4, peering into Level 5.

 III.
 PHILOSOPHICAL MODELS THAT PARALLEL YOUR THOUGHT
 A. Advaita Vedanta (Non-dual Hinduism)